dotnet/winforms/Documentation/developer-guide.md

 # Developer Guide

 The following document describes the setup and workflow that is recommended for working on the Windows Forms project.
-It assumes that you have read the [Contributing Document][contributing].
+It assumes that you have read the [Contributing Document](contributing.md).

-The [Issue Guide][issue-guide] describes our approach to using GitHub issues.
+The [Issue Guide](issue-guide.md) describes our approach to using GitHub issues.

 ## Machine Setup